 - 4.4.1.
 Anti-Backsliding.
 This Order complies with the anti-backsliding provisions of CWA sections 402(o) and 303(d)(4), and 40 C.F.R. section 122.44(I), which generally require effluent limitations in a reissued permit to be as stringent as those in the previous order.
-The requirements of this Order are at least as stringent as those in the previous order. - 4.4.2.
+This Order is a new NPDES permit; therefore, there is no backsliding. - 4.4.2.
 Antidegradation.
-This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 and State Water Board Resolution 68-16.
-It does not authorize lowering water quality as compared to the level of discharge authorized in the previous order, which is the baseline by which to measure whether degradation will occur.
-This Order does not allow for an increased flow, a reduced level of treatment, or increased effluent limitations relative to the previous order. - 4.4.3.
-Stringency of Requirements for Individual Pollutants.
-This Order contains both technology-based and water quality-based effluent limitations for individual pollutants.
-The technology-based requirements implement minimum, applicable federal technology-based requirements.
-In addition, this Order contains more stringent effluent limitations as necessary to meet water quality standards.
-Collectively, this Order's restrictions on individual pollutants are no more stringent than required to implement CWA requirements.
+This Order complies with the antidegradation provisions of 40 C.F.R. section 131.12 (federal policy) and State Water Board Resolution 68-16 (state policy).
+Permitted discharges must be consistent with these policies.
+This Order does not decrease the quality nor increase the quantity of the Discharger's discharges to Lower San Francisco Bay.
+However, it does shift some flows to a different location in Lower San Francisco Bay, about seven miles inland from the EBDA deepwater outfall.
+It also requires additional treatment, thereby reducing overall pollutant loads to San Francisco Bay.